TheFallender/osgl/README.md

 ## Can I be banned on X game for using this?

-While this doesn't modify anything from the game and just sets an environment variable, I can't guarantee that you won't be banned for using this.
+While this doesn't modify anything from the game and just sets an environment variable for an executable, I can't guarantee that you won't be banned for using this.

+## Why shouldn't I just set the environment variable myself?

+You absolutely can, but doing that will set the environment variable for your entire system, which is not ideal as it may cause issues with other games or software or performance loss.

+This launcher will only set the environment variable for the game you want to launch.

+## Is there any other way to fix this?

+Yes, you can set the Steam launch options for the game to include the environment variable, but this will only work for Steam games that launch from Steam, so Titanfall 2 wouldn't work from Steam.

 ## How to Use